CGI-FR/PIMO/README.md

         - "Sapphire City"
 ```

-This exemple will mask the `town` field of the input jsonlines with a value from the `hash` list.
+This example will mask the `town` field of the input jsonlines with a value from the `hash` list.
 The value will be chosen thanks to a hashing of the original value, allowing the output to be always the same in case of identical inputs.

 ### hashInUri